Remembering The Boston College Point Shaving Scandal

 Point shaving is a form of fixing.
 The aim is to manipulate spread betting, rather than deliberately losing.
 The shavers only have to win by fewer points than the bookmakers think they will, not throw the game.

-If bookmakers set the spread believing a team will by win seven points, the fixers bet against them and the corrupt team tries to win by six or fewer.
+If betting sites set the spread believing a team will by win seven points, the fixers bet against them and the corrupt team tries to win by six or fewer.

 It’s very hard to detect.
 Red Auerbach coached the Celtics to nine NBA championships between 1957 and 1966, and knew all there is to know about basketball.
 “There’s no way you can tell if a referee or player is shaving points, absolutely no way,” he once told Sports Illustrated.